MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-iot-edge-v2.md

 Use this task to build, test, and deploy applications quickly and efficiently to Azure IoT Edge.

 This task supports custom variables.
-If you're not familiar with how to use variables in pipelines, see [Define variables](/azure/devops/pipelines/process/variables).
+If you're not familiar with how to use variables in Pipelines, see [Define variables](/azure/devops/pipelines/process/variables).
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->